wdanilo/luna-rfcs/text/0000-new-syntax.md

 [anonymous types](#anonymous-types).

 #### Implementing Interfaces
+TODO: This section needs discussion.
+It is a very draft proposal for now.

 The nature of Luna's type system means that any type that _satisfies_ an interface, even without explicitly implementing it, will be able to be used in places where that interface is expected.
 However, in the cases of named interfaces (not [anonymous types](#anonymous-types)), it is a compiler warning to do so.
+(TODO: Explain why.
+What bad would happen otherwise?)

 You can explicitly implement an interface in two ways.
 Examples of both can be found at the end of the section.

-1. **Implementation on the Type:** Interfaces can be directly implemented as part of the type's definition.
+1. **Implementation on the Type**
+   Interfaces can be directly implemented as part of the type's definition.
 In this case the type header is annotated with `: InterfaceName` (and filled type parameters as appropriate).
 The interface can then be used (if it has a default implementation), or the implementation can be provided in the type body.

-2. **Standalone Implementation:** Interfaces can be implemented for types in a standalone implementation block.
+2. **Standalone Implementation:**
+   Interfaces can be implemented for types in a standalone implementation block.
    These take the form of `instance Interface for Type`, with any type parameters filled appropriately.

 Both of these methods will support extension to automatic deriving strategies in future iterations of the Luna compiler.